nonprofit / charitable

 Using a combination of remote sessions and in person workshops, we led the Programs and Practice Team through the development of prototypes and subsequent testing with their stakeholders.
 Together, we co-created and tested two prototypes: (1) Social Impact Camp, an immersive experience for grantee project leads and grantor project officers to come together early in the project planning process to get to know each other, build trust, and to co-create project goals and metrics, and (2) ImpactMatch.com, an online grantee-grantor matching service that uses an algorithm to match organizations with similar values, interests, and priorities so they can start a conversation and explore shared interests.

 The process additionally sparked a deep commitment to human-centered design within the organization.
 The Team integrated it into their work by creating a designated collaboration space in their office and actively adopting human-centered design mindsets and methodologies.
 IS has now made this a core part of its organizational strategy and has created a Director of Design role, held by the project lead from the Programs and Practice Team, to oversee its implementation across the organization.
+We reported on the lessons we learned throughout this process.

 56 stakeholders participated in design team led prototype testing sessions